 Microsoft continues: “according to a 2011 study of 6 million user-generated passwords, 98.8 percent of users chose a password that was on the list of the most common 10,000 passwords and were therefore easily cracked using off-the shelf password hash-cracking software and commodity personal computer hardware.”

-A seven-character password comprising upper- and lower-case alphanumeric characters has 3,521,614,606,208 possible combinations (i.e. 627).
+A seven-character password comprising upper- and lower-case alphanumeric characters has 3,521,614,606,208 possible combinations (i.e. 62 to the power of 7).
 Assuming an attacker’s password cracking tool can make 1,000 attempts per second, it would take up to 40,759 days (111.7 years) to defeat, which is significantly longer than any attacker is likely to bother with.
 Add punctuation marks and special characters and the inherent security of a password increases dramatically.

 A brute-force dictionary attack may be more successful if the password is based on an actual word, even if “leetspeak” (replacing letters with numbers – e.g. “p455w0rd”) is used, but – again – attackers will give up after a set number of failed attempts.